Management of Decompensated Liver Disease

 • Patients with one episode proven SBP, either previously or currently (once current episode treated).

-• Prescribe co-trimoxazole* oral 960mg once daily (first line) or ciprofloxacin oral 500mg once daily (second line) for prophylaxis.
+• Prescribe co-trimoxazole* oral 960mg once daily (first line) for prophylaxis.
+Discuss second line with GI consultant.

 Management of renal impairment